Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Numerical experiments

+In the third numerical experiment, we consider a large-scale MMOT problem with $N=100$ marginals.
+Specifically, for $i=1,\ldots,N$, we let $\CX_i:=[-10, 10]$ and let $\mu_i\in\CP(\CX_i)$ be a mixture of normal distributions truncated to $\CX_i$, where the number of mixture components is randomly generated between 3~and~5 and the parameters of each mixture component are also randomly generated.
+Moreover, we let $f:\BCX\to\R$ be the following continuous piece-wise affine (CPWA) function:

-where $\BIs^+_{1}$, $\BIs^+_{2}$, $\BIs^-_{1}$, $\BIs^-_{2}$ are uniformly randomly generated from the unit sphere in $\R^N$, and $t^+_{1}$, $t^+_{2}$, $t^-_{1}$, $t^-_{2}$ are randomly generated real constants.
+where $\BIs^+_{1},\BIs^+_{2},\BIs^-_{1},\BIs^-_{2}\in\R^N$ are randomly generated from the unit sphere in $\R^N$, and $t^+_{1},t^+_{2},t^-_{1},t^-_{2}\in\nobreak\R$ are randomly generated real numbers.
 Notice that $f$ is neither convex nor concave, and that $f(\BIx)$ cannot be separated into a sum of functions involving disjoint components of $\BIx$ (otherwise \eqref{eqn:mmot} can be decomposed into independent sub-problems).
-We chose this $f$ in order to demonstrate the performance of Algorithm~\ref{alg:cp-mmot} and Algorithm~\ref{alg:mmot} in a high-dimensional setting.
-For $i=1,\ldots,N$, we let the marginal $\mu_i\in\CP(\CX_i)$ be a mixture of three equally weighted distributions in which each mixture component is a normal distribution with randomly generated parameters that is truncated to the interval $[\underline{\kappa}_i,\overline{\kappa}_i]$.
+We chose this $f$ in order to demonstrate the performance of Algorithm~\ref{alg:mmot} in a large-scale setting when $N$ is large.